voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 FiftyOne provides a number of options for building datasets from samples.
-You can take a fully customized approach and build your own |Sample| instances, or you can a builtin |SampleParser| clasess to parse samples from a variety of common formats, or you can provide your own |SampleParser| to automatically load samples in your own custom formats.
+You can take a fully customized approach and build your own |Sample| instances, or you can use one of the builtin |SampleParser| classes to parse samples from a variety of common formats, or provide your own |SampleParser| to automatically load samples in your own custom formats.

 - :doc:`Zoo datasets<zoo>`